Let Love Rule (song)

 "Let Love Rule" is the debut single by American musician Lenny Kravitz and appeared on his debut studio album, Let Love Rule (1989).
-The song charted at number 23 on the Mainstream Rock Tracks charts, and number 5 on the US Modern Rock charts.
-Then-wife Lisa Bonet appears in the video for the single.
+The song charted at number 23 on the US Mainstream Rock Tracks chart, and number 5 on the US US Modern Rock chart.
+Kravitz's then-wife Lisa Bonet appears in the video for the single.

-In April 2009, a remix of the song by the French house duo Justice, was released to help promote the 20th anniversary deluxe edition of the album.
+In April 2009, a remix of the song by the French house duo Justice was released to help promote the 20th anniversary deluxe edition of the album.
+A music video for the remix was later released in October, directed by Keith Schofield.
+It depicts a main character interacting with a closing credits scroll.

 The song is available as a download for Rock Band and Guitar Hero 5.

 Critical reception

 David Giles from Music Week wrote, "Debut from a New York vocalist who has astonishingly managed to reproduce the classic sound of Al Green in full flight.
 His voice isn't quite as syrupy, naturally, but he's got the woozy Hammond organ and the fat brass down to a tee.
 And the song itself isn't at all bad either."
+Pan-European magazine Music & Media selected track as a single of the week and called it "a lesson in classic pop."
+As per reviewer: "Kravitz's raucous voice, a cross between Elvis Costello and TT D'Arby is well supported by a rootsy organ, jangling guitar and 60s style drums.
+The saxophone solo is splendid as are the Beatles-style bass-riffs and backing vocals."